Balancing Producer Fairness and Efficiency via Prior-Weighted Rating System Design: Discussion

-\textbf{Strategic considerations.} Our paper has not considered the variety of strategic behavior of market participants in the presence of a Bayesian rating system, or responded strategically to the introduction of a different rating system design or change in prior strength.
-Some examples are that users may choose not to leave ratings \citep{tadelis2016reputation} or leave fake ratings to boost specific producers \citep{hu2012manipulation,golrezaei2021learning}.
-Further, the choice to enter or exit the marketplace is strategic on the part of producers \citep{vellodi2018ratings}.
-Finally, it is reasonable to expect that there are limits to how much the platform can vary the prior, as individuals are likely to respond strategically by ignoring ratings information if ratings are obviously uninformative.
-Modeling these strategic considerations is an important direction of future research.
-Importantly, we expect that even in the presence of these strategic considerations, the same tradeoff between efficiency and producer fairness identified in this paper is likely to be salient for system design; said differently, we expect strategic considerations may impact the {\em choice} of Bayesian rating system design, we expect its role in mediating the efficiency-fairness tradeoff is robust.
+We believe modeling these strategic considerations is an important direction of future research.
+We expect that even in the presence of these strategic considerations, the same tradeoff between efficiency and producer fairness is likely to be salient for system design; said differently, while we expect strategic considerations to impact the {\em choice} of prior-weighted system, we expect that its role in mediating the efficiency-fairness tradeoff is robust.

 \textbf{Real-world considerations.} As noted in our model development, we have simplified and abstracted away from many of the complex dynamics of real marketplaces.
-First, we consider binary ratings in this paper, whereas in real-world systems ratings may have multiple levels (e.g., five stars) across several categories (e.g., shipping speed, seller communication, etc.).
-Constructing Bayesian rating systems for these platforms would require higher-dimensional priors (e.g., Dirichlet) and extensions of the procedures described here.
+First, we only consider binary and ordinal ratings, whereas in real-world systems, ratings may be an aggregate of several different categories (e.g., shipping speed, seller communication, etc.).
+Constructing prior-weighted rating systems for these platforms would require higher-dimensional priors than the ones considered here.
 Nevertheless, we expect the same qualitative impact of prior strength to apply.
 Second, we have not considered heterogeneity in producers across the marketplace; in practice, a prior would likely need to account for producer covariates that describe distinguishing features, like product category.
-Finally, while we have compared against sample mean rating systems, some platforms in practice will use more complex machine-learning models to determine the ratings to display on their site.
-Comparing and contrasting the benefits of such ``black box" rating systems against the more transparent Bayesian rating system design proposed here remains an interesting direction for future work.
+Finally, while we have compared against sample mean rating systems, some platforms in practice will use more complex machine-learning models to determine the displayed ratings.
+We anticipate a generalization of our theoretical work to still apply to machine learning-powered rating systems: broadly speaking, every rating system has a ``dynamic" component that updates a product's rating based on the reviews it accrues over time, and a ``static" component that evaluates the product even when it has no reviews, which is analogous to the role of prior strength in a prior-weighted rating system.
+As such, comparing such ``black box" rating systems with the more transparent prior-weighted rating system design proposed here remains an interesting direction for future work.